 Steer Challenge and Scale & Rail Steer Testing Contest

 The American Gelbvieh Foundation (AGF) continues to help advance the Gelbvieh breed through its support of research and development.
-For this reason the AGF is launching its first ever Steer Challenge and Scale & Rail Steer Testing Contest.
+For this reason the AGF continues its Steer Challenge and Scale & Rail Contest.
 These two projects together will provide the information and funds necessary to generate data sets to advance Gelbvieh carcass merit.

 How It Works: